The Mystery that befell the town of Hull England

 If the bones at the abbey in Hull which have been eaten by the disease are partially healed then they had Syphilis but if they have no healing then the bones had no time to heal and so it is most likely the same disease that the Skralings had.
 I think the later will prove to be the case but I don't have access to the bones so I can't determine this.

-I have been trying to figure out why the disease did not spread across England and all I can think of is that the Monks had decent medical knowledge and took advantage of their normally cloistered lifestyle to keep their patients and a few monks isolated or Quarantined from everyone else.
+I have been trying to figure out why the disease did not spread across England and all I can think of is that the Monks had decent medical knowledge and took advantage of their normally cloistered lifestyle to keep their patients and a few monks isolated or Quarantined from everyone else using the same precautions they learned from dealing with the plague which was endemic at the time.
 The knowledge they gained perhaps was sent to other hospitals in the ports of England since, as PBS Secrets of the dead implied, this 'sailors disease' showed up again across England and even in Europe.
 (Both hospitals and I think monasteries themselves sent letters on a regular basis to others for information concerning disease outbreaks, what the symptoms were and how they treated them.
 At least some did In the 11th century but I have no more idea what they did in the 1300's than you do!
 In the 11th century I think they sent them monthly or maybe it was quarterly.
 (We Vikings were often the postal service.)
 I am pretty certain the monasteries also sent extra letter's when people died of unknown causes.
 So the records of what happened at Hull may be found in some medieval archives elsewhere, maybe in monasteries that are located elsewhere, even in France and the lowlands.

 The course of the Skraling's disease only took four months or less from infection to death.
-I think the average was about two months.
+I think the average was about three months.

 This disease may also have been the cause of the disappearance of the last colony in Greenland.
 The 'lost Vikings of Greenland'.